 Speaking of which, how do you connect your solar panels to your battery?
 You’ll need a “boost solar charge controller.”
 Just copy and paste those words into your favorite shopping site.
 You should find a couple of inexpensive Chinese models with MPPT for around US$30-75.
 A charge controller is a DC to DC converter which takes the solar panel’s output and converts it to the voltage needed to charge your battery.
 The “MPPT” business means that it automatically adjusts to finds the “Maximum Power Point” at which the panel’s voltage times current produces the most power.
 This varies depending on solar irradiance and temperature so we need to have Maximum Power Point Tracking to always extract the most power from our solar panel.

 The output can be programmed in 0.1V increments to match your battery voltage.
 If you have the budget, you should get a Genasun boost controller for US$205.
 These are not programmable but are available in fixed output voltages.
-They are fully potted and waterproof instead of having loud cooling fans like some of the cheaper models.
-The Genasuns respond more quickly to changes in sun/shade which means you’ll get more watt-hours of energy per day on a moving vehicle.
-They also run cooler, which should (theoretically) make them last longer, and are significantly lighter because they don’t need a big heat sink, they are lighter.
+The “WP” version is fully potted which means it is waterproof and vibration resistant.
+They use higher quality components and run cooler, which should (theoretically) make them last longer.
+Because they don’t need a big heat sink, they are lighter.
 I’ve done my own performance tests, measuring watt-hours while stationary (unshaded) and moving (mixed shading) and found that the Genasun controller produced about 2% more over the course of a typical day while touring.
 Here’s a comparison video created by a fellow solar bike enthusiast.